FAQs

 #According to the Companies Act, related company(ies) is defined as, but not limited to:

 Singapore market refers to persons who engage or intend to engage in or advertise its businesses of providing licensable cybersecurity services in Singapore.
 Generally, this may include, without limitation, persons with customers located in Singapore, and persons that have corporate or business presence in Singapore.
-Service providers should consider their business plans and activities (including any future business or expansion plan) to determine if licence is required.
+Service providers should consider their business plans and activities (including any future business or expansion plan) to determine if a licence is required.

 Third-party vendors and resellers who are required to be licensed refer to those who are in the business of providing licensable cybersecurity services to consumers on behalf of another service provider (anywhere in the distribution chain) of the licensable cybersecurity services.